ent/ent/doc/website/blog/tmp-versioned-migrations-sum-file.md

 The `atlas.sum` file contains a sum of the whole directory as its first entry, and a checksum for each of the migration files (implemented by a reverse, one branch merkle hash tree).
 Let's see how we can use this file to detect the cases above in version control and CI.
-Our goal is to raise awareness, that both teams added migrations and that they most likely have to be checked before proceeding the merge.
+Our goal is to raise awareness that both teams added migrations and that they most likely have to be checked before proceeding the merge.

 :::note